What is Just In Time (JIT) In Supply Chain?

 When there's a production issue or quality issue that impacts supply or a demand spike that suddenly creates a short supply scenario, Just In Time methods can cause unexpected and unbudgeted costs to exceed those original projections.

-When Just In Time fails, the expedite fees and the impact to other products, production lines, and customer demand can have a severe negative impact on business operations.
+When Just In Time fails, the expedite fees and the impact on other products, production lines, and customer demand can have a severe negative impact on business operations.

 In many cases, because of the need to react to a failure in Just In Time practices, suppliers will need to sacrifice customer supply for either other products or other customers completely.
 In those cases, the hidden costs of Just In Time are hard to measure, but over time have caused many companies and supply chain organizations to eschew Just In Time as a viable operational process.